How to get and display the extended fields of a custom content model in the AnQiCMS template?

 <p>当前产品的 SKU 是:{{ currentProductSku }}</p>

-Sometimes, we may not be sure about the specific custom fields of a content model, or we may want to dynamically display all defined extended fields and their values, such as listing all product parameters uniformly on the product detail page.archiveParamsTags can be put to good use.
+Sometimes, we may not be sure about the specific custom fields of a certain content model, or we may want to dynamically display all the defined extended fields and their values, such as listing all product parameters uniformly on a product detail page.
+At this time,archiveParamsLabels can be very useful.

-archiveParamsTags allow us to retrieve all custom parameters of the current document (or a specified document) and return them in the form of an array or an unordered Map object.
-Typically, we prefer to obtain an array object with a fixed sort order, so that we canforLoop through and display easily.
+archiveParamsThe tag allows us to retrieve all custom parameters of the current document (or specified document) and return them in the form of an array or an unordered Map object.
+Usually, we tend to get a fixed sorted array object so that we can pass throughforLoop easily traverse and display.

-Here is an example of iterating over and displaying all custom fields on the document detail page:
+Here is an example of traversing and displaying all custom fields on the document detail page.

 <h3>产品参数:</h3>